 NOT ALL REVERBS GAZE AT SHOES

 We should note that there are many full-featured pedals not included here—like the Mooer Audio Ocean Machine, Boss RV-500, Strymon Big Sky and Empress Reverb— In this article we decided to focus on pedals that are more or less devoted to that shoegaze thing we all love so much.

 In this article we decided to focus on pedals that are more or less devoted to that shoegaze thing we all love so much.

-If you don’t know what shoegaze is, here’s an illustrious (and rather mind-blowing) example:
+If you don’t know what shoegaze is, here’s an illustrious (and rather mind-blowing) example of it:

 And here’s another one, less edgy and more ambient.
 This musical genre oscillates between these two extremes.